dominance-analysis/dominance-analysis/README.md

 ```
 <img src='images/breast_cancer_data_dominance_stats.JPG'>

+### Authors & License
+This package is released under MIT .
+Simple-Salesforce was originally written by Nick Catalano but most newer features and bugfixes come from community contributors.
+Pull requests submitted to the GitHub Repo are highly encouraged!

+Authentication mechanisms were adapted from Dave Wingate's RestForce and licensed under a MIT license

+The latest build status can be found at Travis CI
 ### References
 1. Azen, R. (2000).
 Inference for predictor comparisons:Dominance analysis and the distribution of R<sup>2</sup> differences.
 Dissertation Abstracts International B, 61/10, 5616.
 2. Azen, R., Budescu, D. V., & Reiser, B. (2001).
 Criticality of predictors in multiple regression.
 British Journal of Mathematical and Statistical Psychology, 54, 201–225.